jadc/notes/chem/20ib/unit1.md

 | ![](images/unit1/polar2.jpg) | $\textrm{NH}_{3}$ | Polar | Polar |
 | ![](images/unit1/polar3.jpg) | $\textrm{C}_{2}\textrm{H}_{6}$ | Polar | Non-polar |

+## Solubility
+When it comes to molecular solubility, ~~like-dissolves-like~~. (i.e. a polar molecule dissolves in a polar substance, a non-polar molecule dissolves in a non-polar substance)

+This is called ~~miscibility~~, the ability of substances to ~~dissolve in each other~~.
+Water and oil are immiscible, as water is polar and oil is not.

+Consumption introduces some problems.
+* Consuming polar substances is okay
+  * The substance dissolves into your urine and you urinate it out.
+* Consuming non-polar substances can be bad
+  * The substance does not dissolve into your urine, but dissolves into your ~~fat~~.
+  * This can cause said substance to ~~accumulate to toxic levels~~.
+  * *Examples include Vitamin D, and DDT*

 # <span id="ib">IB</span> Stereochemistry
 Also known as VSEPR, sterochemistry is regarding the ~~shapes of molecules in 3 dimensions~~.
 In addition, <span id="ib">IB</span> **bond angles** are the ~~angle formed between 2 bonds~~.